 He stayed in Iran until 1994 until he was invited by the immigrant Iranians in Sweden when he took another trip to Stockholm.
 In 1992 a collection of his poems titled Madayeh-e Bisaleh (Panegyrics sans Boon) written between 1979 to the date were published in Sweden.
 These poems could not receive a license to be printed in Iran until some years later.

-Although Shamlou spent the rest of his life in a wheelchair, he was active nevertheless; he worked on his Street Book tirelessly, he printed 7 more volumes of it in just 3 years.
-Shamlou’s project of Street Book was expected to be covered in 40 to 50 volumes, although he lived long enough to publish 14 volumes of them in sum.
-Meanwhile, after the reformist government coming into power there was more freedom for intellectuals and authors; hence, the ban on his poems was raised and his earlier books were reprinted; including Panegyrics Sans Boon that was first published in Sweden.
-In 1999 he was awarded Stig Dagerman Prize, a Swedish award named in honor of Swedish author Stig Dagerman.
+Although Shamlou spent the rest of his life in a wheelchair, he was active nevertheless; he worked on his The Street Book tirelessly, he printed seven more volumes of it in just three years.
+Shamlou’s project of The Street Book was expected to be covered in 40 to 50 volumes, although he lived long enough to publish 14 volumes of them in sum.
+Meanwhile, after the reformist government coming into power there was more freedom for intellectuals and authors; hence, the ban on his poems was raised, and his earlier books were reprinted; including Panegyrics Sans Boon that was first published in Sweden.
+In 1999, he was awarded Stig Dagerman Prize, a Swedish award named in honor of Swedish author Stig Dagerman.
 But because of his health deterioration, he could not receive it in person.
 He published two more poetry books; the last of them Hadis-e Bigharari-ye Mahan (The Tale of Mahan’s Restlessness) was printed less than a month before his death.

 Ahmad Shamlou’s illness deteriorated during the last year of his life and reached a critical stage during the final days.
-He was in constant pain for the last 3 days of his life as reported by his wife.
+He was in constant pain for the final three days of his life as reported by his wife.
 Finally at the age of 74, on July 23rd, 2000, about dusk he took his last breath in his wife’s arms at his home.
-He was buried in Emamzadeh Taher graveyard at Karaj five days later—thousands of people attended his funeral.
+He was buried in Emamzadeh Taher graveyard at Karaj five days later.
+Thousands of people attended his funeral.

 Ahmad Shamlou’s Legacy

 Ahmad Shamlou’s service to the Persian language and the culture of Iran is vast.
 Despite all of his achievements, he never stopped working even in the worst moments of his life.
-Ahmad Shamlou was a true humanist who screamed the common agony of humanity.
-And while like many people he could also sneak into the vaults of silence he stood and resisted the storms during different stages his life.
-Despite some critics and jealous people who tried to devalue his works, isolate him, spread false rumors about him, ban his books, and so on and so forth, he survived; and his survival proves the mediocrity, despicableness, and exiguousness of his enemies.
+Ahmad Shamlou was a true humanist who screamed the common pain of humanity.
+While like many people he could also sneak into the vaults of silence, he stood and resisted the storms during different stages of his life.
+Despite his foes who tried to devalue his works, isolate him, spread false rumors about him, ban his books, and so on and so forth, he survived; and his survival proves the mediocrity and pettiness of his enemies.

-Nevertheless, Ahmad Shamlou is among the most read and most favored Iranian modern poet, and he definitely inspires many people.
+Nevertheless, Ahmad Shamlou is among the most read and most favored Iranian modern poets, who inspires many people.
 Hundreds of poets who write white poems support this claim.
 As agreed by scholars, he was in his prime for most of his life until his death.
 Despite everything he has done, we believe he is still not known and honored in a way worthy to him, and we hope we have taken a tiny step to introduce this beautiful giant to the world.
-We believe Ahmad Shamlou has done a great service to humanity and has a plethora of achievements making him a prolific literary figure in the history of Iran, and perhaps the world.
+We believe Ahmad Shamlou has done an excellent service to humanity and has a plethora of achievements making him a prolific literary figure in the history of Iran, and perhaps the world.